bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 - Material model, `matID`
 - Number of post-processed variables, `nPostVars`

 > [!NOTE]
 > Use `matID = 1` for the Neo-Hookean model and `matID = 2` for the Arruda-Boyce model.
-For the Neo-Hookean model, the locking stretch needs to be specified as zero, and For the Arruda-Boyce model, it should be a positive real number.
+For the Neo-Hookean model, the locking stretch is $\lambda_L = 0 $, and for the Arruda-Boyce model, it should be a positive real number.
+For PK-I stress-based implementation, only Neo-Hookean model is available.
+But it can be easily extended to include Arruda-Boyce model.

 > [!CAUTION]
 > Under certain loading conditions, some of the element formulations, especially lower-order displacement based elements and fully-integrated higher-order elements, implemented here may suffer from volumetric locking issue.
 In such case, the users should use higher order elements with reduced integration (8-node quarilateral with 4 Gauss points in 2D and 20-node hexahedral with 8 Gauss points) or F-bar element formulation for fully integrated 8-node hexahedral and 4-node quadirlateral.
+While the standard displacement implementations are symmetric, to make the input files general, `unsymm` options were used in element definition and later in the solver since F-bar elements are unsymmetric.
+If you experience convergence issue with any given input file (especially Arruda-Boyce model with F-bar formulation), use different time step sizes to achieve convergence.

 ### Dummy elements for visualization

 To visualize the results, an additional set of built-in Abaqus elements with the same element connectivity as the user element has been created in the input file.
 These additional elements (so-called dummy elements) have negligible elastic properties and thus will not affect the results.
 If you are using a reduced integration element from the user subroutine, then use the same type of element from Abaqus as dummy elements.